phillipgessert/phillipgessert.github.io/faq.md

 # Can I use images for section breaks, chapter heads, etc?

-**Yes**—I can use your provided images for $20 per 10 images, or I can create custom images for you.
+**Yes**.
+I can use your provided images for $20 per 10 images, or I can create custom images for you.
 The fee for custom images will depend on complexity; for more information, just ask.

 # Can you lay out my non-fiction book?

-**Yes**—feel free to send a copy of your manuscript, I’ll be glad to quote for the work.
+**Yes**.
+Feel free to send a copy of your manuscript, I’ll be glad to quote for the work.

 # Do you design book covers?

-**Yes**—for work samples, check out behance.net/phillipgessert.
+**Yes**.
+For work samples, check out behance.net/phillipgessert.
 If my style suits you, I’ll be glad to provide a quote for your project.
 Just ask.

 # Will you proofread my book, or make corrections as you work?